lallemupp/python-tools/README.md

 deletetags.py
 -------------
-A python script that will remove all tags from a repository that contains a search string.
+A python script that will remove all git tags from a repository that contains a search string.
 Depends on GitPython version >= 0.31